How Asset Twins™ boost Asset Performance Management

 - Historical failure rates and costs

-More importantly, it defines the key components for maintenance, reliability, production, and operations professionals to monitor asset performance in the context of its use.
-Going one step further, asset twins assess failure risk and proactively identify emerging threats.
+More importantly, it defines the key components for maintenance, reliability, production, and operations professionals to manage the asset strategy and monitor asset performance in the context of its use.
+Going one step further, asset twins constantly assess failure risk, proactively identify emerging threats and automatically prescribe corrective actions.